HECBioSim/Longbow/docs/index.rst

 Support
 +++++++

 Support for any issues arising from using Longbow, whether these are questions, to report a bug or to suggest new ideas.
-You should use the Longbow forums here: http://www.hecbiosim.ac.uk/longbow-support
+You should use the Longbow issue tracker here: https://github.com/HECBioSim/Longbow/issues

 .. toctree::
    :maxdepth: 2